Externships for Academic Credit

 The United Nations Building in Geneva

 Students participating in the Law School's semester-long South Africa Externship Program, which marked its 15th anniversary in 2010, have been placed in both governmental and nongovernmental organizations, including the Legal Resources Centre in Cape Town, Durban, and Johannesburg, in law clinics headquartered at various law schools in South Africa, and in human rights organizations.
-The South Africa externship takes place during the winter academic term and is managed by the Office of Student Affairs.
+The South Africa externship takes place during the winter academic term and is managed by the Office of Student Life.

 Beginning in Winter 2015, Michigan Law piloted a semester-long externship opportunity with Alternative Law Forum (ALF) in Bangalore, India.
 Integrating alternative lawyering with critical research, alternative dispute resolution, pedagogic interventions, and more generally maintaining sustained legal interventions in various social issues, ALF engages with cutting-edge issues in intellectual property, gender and sexuality law, media and culture, labor, environmental, and land rights law, as well as the constitution in general.
 Second- and third- year law students will work side-by-side with top-notch Indian lawyers on pressing legal matters and policy issues.
 The India Externship Program is managed by Amy Sankaran, director of externships and pro bono programs.